Chris Cornell shows all the roads traveled in Boston

 Shortly into Cornell’s set in Boston, he called out friend Bryan Gibson to join his otherwise one-man show on mandolin.
 There, he added some extra color to “Nearly Forgot My Broken Heart,” the first song off Cornell’s latest album, Higher Truth.
 It was a stunner, and set the pace for the rest of the evening.
 It wasn’t long ago where it was easy to wonder with a sideways glance where Cornell would go next.
 After the breakup of Audioslave and some less-than-thrilling genre experiments, it was even enough to question if his run as one of the greats was over.

 In the end, that was some short-lived doubt.
 Soon after, Soundgarden returned from the grave, Cornell went on a career-spanning Songbook tour and now has found his voice again, both on paper and in the hall.
-He’s walking into theaters armed without much more than some acoustic guitars, a record player and that magnificent voice that, thought slightly weathered through the years, still serves as a miracle of nature.
+He’s walking into theaters armed without much more than some acoustic guitars, a record player and that magnificent voice that, though slightly weathered through the years, still serves as a miracle of nature.

 The show ran a thread through his entire catalog, tracing from Soundgarden through Temple of the Dog, Audioslave and his solo trips, sprinkling in covers that helped influence his voice (Led Zeppelin’s “Thank You”), his songwriting soul (Michael Jackson’s “Billie Jean”) and his Seattle roots (Mad Season’s “River of Deceit”).
 But it was his stops through his own work that illustrated his songwriting prowess and power through the years.
 Detours to soundtrack stops like “Seasons” from 1992’s Singles and “Sunshower” from 1997’s Great Expectations further illustrated just how deep the well is at this point.